 Attendance is mandatory.
 Because this is a small, discussion- and workshop-based class, your classmates' experiences are directly impacted by whether or not you show up prepared.
 Come to class on time, ready to ask questions and take part in conversation.
-If you arrive significantly after class has begun or if you arrive without prepared materials on a workshop day or if you're clearly texting/socializing online during class, you will be counted as absent.
+If you arrive more than 15 minutes after class has begun or if you arrive without materials on a workshop day, you will be counted as absent.
 More than two absences are grounds for automatic failure.
 That said, I understand that life doesn't always respect class schedules: come talk to me before you miss class if you expect to have a problem with this policy.
 If you are absent, you're responsible for finding out about and making up any work you miss.